espocrm/ext-template/README.md

 ### File watcher

+Note: The File Watcher configuration for PhpStorm is included in this repository (no need to configure).

 You can set up a file watcher in the IDE to automatically copy and transpile files upon saving.

 File watcher parameters for PhpStorm: